Irrelon/nextstate/readme.md

 folder in the root of the project and keeping state objects in the ./store/state folder is a fairly clean pattern.

-We put any global actions related to the states in the ./store/actions folder.
+We put any actions related to the states in the ./store/actions folder.
 For instance if you wanted to maintain actions that modified a user session state object you could have two files:

 * ./store/state/session.js
 * ./store/actions/session.js